 In some circumstances, it may be necessary for a minor child to live with someone else for a period of time, during which that party needs legal guardianship to make day to day decisions for that child.
 For example, a parent may be suffering from a serious medical condition, disability, or injury and not be capable of caring for their child.
 Their military position or oversee career may require them to leave their child behind for months at a time.
 It may be necessary to give the grandparents, relatives, or close friends whom the child will be staying with legal decision making capacities during this prolonged time.
 Guardianship allows this, while enabling the parent or parents to keep their parental rights.
 At some point in the future, the guardianship may potentially be dissolved.

 Contact an Ellicott City Adoption and Guardianship Attorney Today

 Whether you are seeking legal guardianship for your child, or you are the party wishing to adopt a child, our Ellicott City adoption and guardianship lawyers at Weinberg & Schwartz, L.L.C can help.
-Call us today at 410-997-0203 to schedule a free consultation.
+Call us today at 410-997-0203 to schedule a consultation.